Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 [//]: # (NOTE: I have explicitly requested permission from lego11 to use his guides as a refernece, he said he's cool with it.
 I owe that man half the shit I know)

-# Temporary notice
-**--- As of 18/3/2024, Meteor-M N°2-4 is currently cleaning its MSU-MR instrument by heating it up.
-Its broadcasts are disabled until further notice from Roscosmos. ---**

 # Preamble

 Before anything, I have to give credit and extreme kudos to the **SDR++, SigIdWiki and Dereksgc Discords**.
 Everyone there has been incredible and has helped me learn basically everything that you'll be able to read here.